mick1418/homeAssignment/README.md

-# Symphony Home Assignment
+# Home Assignment

-This is my take on the Symphony Home Assignment.
+This is my take on the Home Assignment.

 It follows the Clean-architecture paradigm, adapted to be more Android-friendly.